CPS: History not considered in determining abuse allegation validity

 Both Latoya Smith and Dermont Harris have declined our interview requests.

-Chapter two: CPS: History not considered in determining abuse allegation validity
+CPS: History not considered in determining abuse allegation validity:

 In the end, Sheronda Orridge believes the child protection system failed to protect her niece.